jgarber623/refresh-dc.org/src/events/_posts/2010-07-22-refresh-dc-july-2010-meetup.md

 --------------------
 About Steph Hay

-After nearly 10 years writing and project managing for companies including Viget Labs and NBC Universal Sports, Steph struck out on her own to write AWESOME content for clients’ websites, blogs, résumés, contracts, and marketing collateral.
+After nearly 10 years writing and project managing for companies including Viget Labs and NBC Universal Sports, Steph struck out on her own to write AWESOME content for clients' websites, blogs, résumés, contracts, and marketing collateral.
 She also specializes in information architecture, marketing, drinking Counter Culture coffee, and laughing.

 --------------------